-AFR is one of the FNR’s longest-running funding schemes and now serves the specific purpose of providing funding for the training of doctoral candidates.
+AFR is one of the FNR’s longest-running funding schemes and now provides funding for the training of doctoral candidates only.
 Grants are awarded in the form of an employment contract with the host institution, rather than in the form of a scholarship.

 The AFR PhD grant scheme is divided into two sub-categories:

 - AFR PhD in Luxembourg (AFR Incoming): Candidates from any nationality may apply for a doctoral position in an eligible Luxembourg host institution.
 Candidates will have to spend >50% in Luxembourg under an employment contract with the host institution;

 - AFR PhD abroad (AFR Outgoing): Luxembourg nationals, or residents in Luxembourg for more than 5 consecutive years, may apply for a doctoral position in a public higher education institution abroad.
 The rule for this type of AFR grants is an employment contract with the institution abroad, but in exceptional cases, grants without a work contract can be awarded.

 AFR PhD grants are funded for a maximum of 4 years.